-The National Institutes of Health (NIH), 10 biopharmaceutical companies, and several non-profit organizations have designed an unprecedented new partnership.
-Managed through the Foundation for the NIH (FNIH), the Accelerating Medicines Partnership (AMP) brings high-level government, industry, and non-profit organization partners together to identify and validate the most promising biological targets of disease for new diagnostic and drug development.
+The National Institutes of Health (NIH), the U.S. Food and Drug Administration (FDA), 10 biopharmaceutical companies, and multiple non-profit organizations launched an unprecedented public-private partnership in February 2014.
+Managed through the Foundation for the NIH (FNIH), the Accelerating Medicines Partnership (AMP) brings high-level government, industry, and non-profit organization partners together to identify and validate the most promising biological targets for therapeutics.
 The partners have designed a bold milestone-driven research plan to tackle this challenge for Alzheimer’s disease, as well as for type 2 diabetes and the autoimmune disorders of rheumatoid arthritis and systemic lupus erythematosus (lupus).
 Importantly, the AMP data and analyses will be made publicly available to the broad biomedical community.
 This fact sheet addresses the AMP research plan for Alzheimer’s disease.

 Dementia, of which Alzheimer’s disease is the most common form, is estimated to affect 36 million people worldwide.
 This number is expected to rise to 115 million by 2050 unless an effective therapeutic is developed.
 The financial toll of dementia is already staggering: in the U.S. alone, the costs of caring for people over 70 with dementia were estimated to be as high as $215 billion in 2010.
 AD is characterized by the presence of two signature brain lesions: plaque deposits between nerve cells composed of fragments of the protein, amyloid beta (Aβ), and neurofibrillary tangles (NFT) composed of aggregated tau proteins in the interior of cells.